rszyma/killa/README.md

 I wanted a desktop system monitor with looks and UX of [gnome-system-monitor][gsm], but with faster statup times.
 I couldn't find any other UI system monitor that I like (including many terminal ones like atop, btop, htop, glances, etc.).
 So I've wrote my own.

+For reference, I mainly use process monitors to kill processes, and so killa was made with optimizing workflow of killing processes in mind.

 Gnome System Monitor startup times are around ~3-5s for me on NixOS, while killa is ~500ms.